-Graduate Course Scheduling by Undergraduates (proposed changes in red) Effective Spring 2014
+Graduate Course Scheduling by Undergraduates (proposed changes in red) Effective Spring 2014 transfer if they were counted toward the undergraduate degree.
+Students admitted through the Early Admission to Graduate Programs policy are exempted from this requirement.

 IUP undergraduate students with an academic grade point average of at least 2.6 who are within thirty-two semester hours of graduation are permitted, after receiving appropriate approvals, to take up to six semester hours of graduate work whether or not they have applied for acceptance into an IUP graduate program.